Learning with Succinct Common Representation Based on Wyner's Common Information: Related Work

+One of the most closely related work in the deep learning literature is the cross-domain disentanglement networks proposed by \citet{Gonzalez-Garcia--VanDeWeijer--Bengio2018}.
+Similar to the variational Wyner model, their model also aims to decompose a joint representation into \emph{shared} (common) and \emph{exclusive} (local) representations explicitly.
+The crucial difference is that, in \citep{Gonzalez-Garcia--VanDeWeijer--Bengio2018}, one of the key components for disentanglement is the use of a \emph{gradient reversal layer}~\citep{Ganin--Lempitsky2015}, while the variational Wyner model forces to learn succinct information using the CI regularization terms, towards learning the optimally succinct representation characterized by \eqref{eq:wyner}.

-\textbf{VAE models.} Two existing joint VAE models --- joint VAE (JVAE)~\cite{Vedantam--Fischer--Huang--Murphy2018TELBO} and joint multimodal VAE (JMVAE)~\cite{Suzuki--Nakayama--Matsuo2016JMVAE} --- implement a similar idea of performing joint and conditional generation tasks via a symmetric Markov chain $\Xb-\Wb-\Yb$, where $\Wb$ is the \emph{joint representation} of $(\Xb,\Yb)$.
-As these models learn the joint representation $\Wb=(\Zb,\Ub,\Vb)$ as a single object without decomposition, they are not capable of distinguishing the common feature from the data variable(s).
+The Wyner model can be viewed as a generalization of the probabilistic model (i.e., encoder and decoder) assumed in two existing joint variational autoencoders (VAEs)--- JVAE~\citep{Vedantam--Fischer--Huang--Murphy2018TELBO} and JMVAE~\citep{Suzuki--Nakayama--Matsuo2016JMVAE}---as alluded in the previous paragraph.
+These models implement a similar idea of performing joint and conditional generation tasks via a symmetric Markov chain $\Xv\leftrightarrow\Wb\leftrightarrow\Yv$, where $\Wb$ is the \emph{joint representation} of $(\Xv,\Yv)$.
+In other words, these models can be derived by removing the local variables $\Uv$ and $\Vv$ in the variational Wyner model.

+The same decoder structure of the variational Wyner model with the ``shared'' ($\Zv$) and the ``private'' ($\Uv,\Vv$) latent variables has been also studied in the context of multi-view learning~\citep{Shon--Grochow--Hertzmann--Rao2006,Ek--Rihan--Torr--Rogez--Lawrence2008,Salzmann--Ek--Urtasun--Darrell2010,Damianou--Ek--Titsias--Lawrence2012} mostly based on a linear analysis such as canonical correlation analysis (CCA).
+More recently, variational CCA-private (VCCA-private)~\citep{Wang--Yan--Lee--Livescu2016DeepVCCA} was proposed to learn the decoder model with variational encoders $q_\th(\zv|\xv)$, $q_\phi(\uv|\xv)$, and $q_\phi(\vv|\yv)$, with the encoder model $q_\phi(\zv,\uv,\vv|\xv,\yv)=q_\th(\zv|\xv)q_\phi(\uv|\xv)q_\phi(\vv|\yv)$ to directly capture the conditional model from $\Xv$ to $\Zv$ to $\Yv$.
+On the other hand, the variational Wyner model relies on the conditional independence structure $q_\phi(\zv,\uv,\vv|\xv,\yv)=q_\phi(\zv|\xv,\yv)q_\phi(\uv|\zv,\xv)q_\phi(\vv|\zv,\yv)$, which is naturally induced by the decoder model; see Remark~\ref{rem:conditional_independence}.
+We argue that this choice of encoder model in our variational Wyner model may capture better semantic meaning of the local (private) random variables $\Uv$ and $\Vv$, thereby leading a better generative performance; see, e.g., Fig.~\ref{fig:mnist_svhn}.